 10. Pre-pay expenses.
-Review your expenses to determine if any of your 2019 expenses (i.e. rent, insurance or subscriptions) could be prepaid.
-As a Small Business Entity (SBE) you can get a tax deduction in the 2018 financial year for expenses you prepay relating to the 2019 financial year as long as the prepayment was made prior to June 2018 and it is not for a period of more than 12 months.
-To qualify as a small business entity (SBE) for the 2018 financial year, you need to be operating a business and have aggregated turnover of less than $10,000,000.
+Review your expenses to determine if any of your 2020 expenses (i.e. rent, insurance or subscriptions) could be prepaid.
+As a Small Business Entity (SBE) you can get a tax deduction this financial year for expenses you prepay relating to the next financial year as long as the prepayment was made prior to June 2020 and it is not for a period of more than 12 months.
+To qualify as a small business entity (SBE), you need to be operating a business and have aggregated turnover of less than $10,000,000.

 11. Use the income tax offset.
 If your small business is unincorporated, you may be eligible for the small business income tax offset.
 This can save you up to $1000 if your revenue is under $5 million.
 The offset is current 8% of tax payable on your business income but is set to increase to 16% by 2027.

 12. Deduct home office expenses (for home-based businesses).
 Possible deductions may include mortgage interest or rent, council rates, land taxes, home insurance premiums, running expenses, etc. Again, make sure you are only claiming eligible expenses and have your backup paperwork on hand.

 13. Track and deduct auto expenses.
 You can deduct auto expenses when used for business.
 To take advantage of this deduction, you need to track mileage and identify the percentage that is attributable to your business.